-MRIT 315 MR Patient Care & Pharmacology 21 clock hours per semester.
+MRIT 315 MR Patient Care & Pharmacology

 Provides the necessary education to become proficient in these skills: patient management, competently apply basic protocols, recognize and appropriately alter standard protocols, recognize equipment and patient considerations that affect image quality, and maintain a safe MRI environment.

 Provides basic concepts of pharmacology.
 This section covers the theory and practice of basic techniques of venipuncture and administering diagnostic contrast agents and/or intravenous medications.
-The appropriate delivery of patient care during these procedures is emphasized MRIT 320 MRI Registry Review 36 clock hours per semester.
-Pre-requisite for MRIT 320 is the completion of Semester I This course prepares the student for the primary ARRT MRI certification exam by reviewing and taking practice exams related to the Content Categories Patient Care, Imaging Procedures, Data Acquisition and Processing, and Physical Principles of Image Formation.
-MRIT 399 Independent / Self-Directed Study: Research Poster Project 8 clock hours per semester.
-Pass/Fail Course The course is designed to engage the student in the basics concepts, strategies and methodologies of conducting research in MRI and presenting a professional poster.
+The appropriate delivery of patient care during these procedures is emphasized

+MRIT 320 MRI Registry Review

+Pre-requisite for MRIT 320 is the completion of Semester I

+This course prepares the student for the primary ARRT MRI certification exam by reviewing and taking practice exams related to the Content Categories -- Patient Care, Imaging Procedures, Data Acquisition and Processing, and Physical Principles of Image Formation.
+Students will also do a comprehensive review of MRI with learning modules and homework.
+Topics included with the homework and modules include: Fundamentals of MRI, MRI Systems Components, Pulse Sequences, Imaging Parameters, Artifacts & Remedies, Volume Imaging & Reconstruction, Special MRI Procedures, MRI Safety, Patient Care, Anatomy, Data Acquisition & Processing, and Physical Principles of Image Formation.

+MRIT 397 Professional Development

+This course consists of a series of lectures relating to the basic fundamentals of professional development and career readiness.
+Provides an understanding of the fundamentals of current healthcare policy and regulations of delivery systems to blend the complex layers of healthcare to maximize the value of patient care.
+Students will engage in a range of topics designed to prepare them for real-world challenges, ensuring they are well prepared to transition smoothly into their professional roles in the field of MRI.

+MRIT 398 Hybrid Imaging Systems

+This course consists of a series of lectures relating to the basic fundamentals of nuclear medicine and PET/CT, magnetic resonance imaging, and radiation therapy.
+Clinical applications of hybrid imaging systems will be discussed.
+The benefits of utilizing hybrid systems to combine the physiologic, metabolic, anatomic and morphologic information to provide optimal diagnostic value will be evaluated.

+MRIT 399 Independent / Self-Directed Study: Research Poster Project

+Pass/Fail Course

+The course is designed to engage the student in the basics concepts, strategies and methodologies of conducting research in MRI and presenting a professional poster.
 The student will conduct research on a particular subject matter that includes practical applications to improve patient care or diagnosis using MR technology.
 The chosen topic may include current technology or future developments.
 Student projects will be presented at the annual MRI conference.

-MRIT 410 Applied MRI Procedures I 683 clock hours per semester.
+MRIT 410 Applied MRI Procedures I

 This is the first of two courses that offers the student clinical education in MRI.
-This course takes place in the MRI Departments of the Health Science Center (HSC), Ruby Memorial Hospital (Ruby), Physician Office Center (POC), University Town Centre (UTC), and Rockefeller Neuroscience Institute (RNI).
-This course incorporates a minimum of two (2) weeks and a maximum of one (1) month rotations through clinical areas that include 1.5T and 3T magnets.
+This course takes place in the MRI Departments of the Health Science Center (HSC), Ruby Memorial Hospital (Ruby), WVUM Children's Hospital (Children's), Physician Office Center (POC), University Town Centre (UTC), Rockefeller Neuroscience Institute (RNI), and Fairmont Medical Center.
+This course incorporates a minimum of one (1) week and a maximum of one (1) month rotations through clinical areas that include 1.5T and 3T magnets.
 The student will be oriented to the department and patient care.
 The student will perform MRI procedures under direct supervision.
 The student also receives instruction and experience in regard to technologist responsibilities for shifts during the daytime hours.

-MRIT 420 Applied MRI Procedures II 611 clock hours per semester.
+MRIT 420 Applied MRI Procedures II

+621 clock hours per semester.
 Pre-requisite: MRIT 410